Social tools are not just about giving people a voice, but giving them a way to collaborate contribute and connect – John Stepper

 - Recognize people on Twitter who retweet your blog posts.
 These are just a few of the many tactics you could implement

 4. Monitoring and Measuring

-Twitter is one of the social media platforms that is challenging how we communicate, with whom we communicate and perhaps most fundamentally how we (Marketers) influence people.
+Twitter is one of the social media platforms that is challenging the way we communicate, with whom we communicate and perhaps most fundamentally how we (Marketers) influence people.

 The data that Twitter produces, especially as your Twitter follower count grows, challenges your ability to manage the noise.
 So real challenge is managing and monitoring that stream.

-Twitter’s API has provided third-party software developers the opportunity to implement a range of tools to add deeper functionality to Twitter.
+Twitter’s API has provided third-party software developers with the opportunity to implement a range of tools to add deeper functionality to Twitter.
 These “apps” for monitoring, enhancing efficiency for managing multiple Twitter accounts, updating to other Social Media Platforms as well as measuring Twitter can be of great help to tweet users.